Car Accident Insurance Companies

 Contact the Law Offices of James Scott Farrin

 Let us handle the insurance company, their calls, their forms, and the methods they often use to reduce their payouts.
 We have years of experience dealing with them, and we have former insurance adjusters who know the insurance game inside and out.
 Get a free case evaluation right now by calling 1-866-900-7078, or contact us online.
-You can even chat with us if you like.
+You can even chat or text with us if you like.
 You don’t need to deal with the pressure and stress of dealing with an insurance company.
 You can hire professionals to do it for you.
 We’ll fight for your rights, and tell them you mean business!